 The COVID crisis has highlighted the need to address their emotional resilience and deep-seated fears in addition to building their awareness of self, careers, work skills and work ethics to bring about change in mindsets that would be sustained.

 Bright Future was co-founded by Kishor Palve in 2009 with the aim of providing employment related support to youth from marginalized communities.
 Bright Future developed its program to transform youth potential into gainful employment and with EMpower’s support, Bright Future has actively reached out to a higher number of young women who would otherwise be at risk of early marriage.
-Ove the last two years, Bright Future’s team has been actively engaging with parents in the community to change mindsets related to women at work and uses ‘Drama for Development’ to achieve this.
+Ove the last few years, Bright Future’s team has been actively engaging with parents in the community to change mindsets related to women at work and uses ‘Drama for Development’ to achieve this.

 Primary Location: Mumbai

 Stay up-to-date on the latest EMpower news, highlights from our grantee partners, upcoming events, and more.